Purdue-CS193/homework-0-ihuebrag/index.md

+# Irene's First CS193 Homework

+- I really like the environment of the class, doesn't seem stressful and that makes me want to learn
+- I also like the space, the decline makes it easier to see above othe people's heads

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.